-Yesterday, my brother Mark and his wife Anne took Kathy and me to a picnic park on a projection into the sea called Second Peninsula, which has wooden tables set down on the rocky shore at water’s edge, where anyone who feels like it can settle down for a nice meal by the sea.
+Yesterday, my brother Mark and his wife Anne took Kathy and me to a picnic park on a projection into the sea called Second Peninsula, which has wooden tables set down on the rocky shore at water’s edge, where anyone who feels like it can settle down for a nice meal by the ocean.
 You can pack a basket, or even set up a BBQ, which is probably against the rules, but nobody’s going to get all excited about it.
 Where we sat, somebody had recently had a lobster and crab feast, leaving the shells strewn here and there among the smooth stones.
 We munched on a less exotic but very pleasant lunch of sandwiches, lemonade, chips and cookies.

 The water there is shallow, and though the beach is composed of rounded rocks, not sand, the sea is surprisingly warm and inviting, and the urge to dip your toes is irresistible.
 Anne had brought a few pairs of wading shoes along, and our tender feet thus protected, we walked into the calm, clear salt water up to our knees and splashed about.
 The odd pleasure craft went by, generating low waves.
 A few hundred feet down the beach, somebody had anchored a small power boat, and was sitting inside doing nothing at all, probably taking a snooze under the shelter of a green and white golf umbrella as they floated there, bobbing gently.
 Anne threw a ball a few feet off shore a couple of times for their dog to swim out and fetch – she’s a Portuguese Water Dog named Molly, and despite her pedigree seemed dubious.
 The ocean surface, a mirror of the sky, was brilliant blue as the Sun poured its warm light down, and a cool breeze complimented the perfection of the 22 degree weather.